 The final part of the procedure involves the patient training to do the post-op Trigenics® myoneural exercises, which are to be done in accordance with the exercise booklet they receive.
 Family members or friends that come with the patient are also trained in helping the patient with the exercises to ensure that they are done accurately.

 The entire curative process, including the OAT procedure itself with pre-op preparation and post-op rehabilitation, takes place over 2-3 hours.
-The actual final opening of the joint, however, at exactly the right moment during the operation, literally only takes a matter of moments to achieve permanent results in most cases.
+The actual final opening of the joint, however, literally only takes a matter of moments and achieves permanent results in most cases.

-The person behind the OAT Procedure – Dr Allan Gary Oolo-Austin
+The person behind the OAT Procedure – Dr Allan Gary Austin Oolo

-The Trigenics® OAT Procedure was invented and developed over time by Dr. Allan Oolo-Austin to cure Adhesive Capsulitis Frozen Shoulder.
+The Trigenics® OAT Procedure was invented and developed over time by Dr. Allan Austin Oolo to cure Adhesive Capsulitis Frozen Shoulder.

-The Trigenics® OAT Procedure was formally introduced to the medical community in a pilot study by Dr. Maxim Bakhtadze, MD, PhD and Dr. Allan Oolo-Austin, DO, DC.
+The Trigenics® OAT Procedure was formally introduced to the medical community in a pilot study by Dr. Maxim Bakhtadze, MD, PhD and Dr. Allan Austin Oolo, DO, DC.
 The paper was published in Russia in the Russian Journal of Manual Medicine in 2012.

 The study showed how, after nearly 10 years of clinical success in the treatment of hundreds of patients worldwide, there were no reported failures or complications.
 The Trigenics® OAT Procedure for frozen shoulder is now regarded as the world’s safest and most successful curative procedure for Adhesive Capsulitis Frozen Shoulder.